ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/485509.svg)](https://asciinema.org/a/485509)

-A hotdogging game, evade the deadly Yeti on your jet-powered skis.
+is a hotdogging game, evade the deadly Yeti on your jet-powered skis.

 ### [slashem](http://slashem.sourceforge.net/)

-Another variant of the roguelike nethack game.
+is a clone of the roguelike Nethack game.

 ### slashem.me